 The runline is equivalent to betting the point spread in sports like the NFL or NBA.
 Instead of wagering that a team will win the game straight up (betting the moneyline), in baseball you bet with a type of point spread — called the runline — of 1.5.

-A favorite would be listed at -1.5, meaning that they would need to win by at least two runs to cover the runline.
-On the flip side, an underdog would be listed at +1.5 and would need to either win straight up or lose by one run for a bettor to cash in.
+A favorite is typically listed at -1.5, meaning that they would need to win by at least two runs to cover the runline.
+An underdog is usually listed at +1.5 and would need to either win straight up or lose by one run for a bettor to cash in.
 The runline as a whole helps neutralize the matchup from a wagering perspective, as betting on either side will give you a roughly equal chance of winning.
 It is almost always 1.5 either way, but you might see 2.5 in some instances, for example, in the instance of a huge mismatch between the two teams.

-A typical runline wager will look like this:
+A typical runline wager looks like this:

 |Chicago Cubs||-150||-1.5 (+130)|